axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/pdbtool.1.md

     Enable verbose messages on `stderr`.

+The **exit code** for the pdbtool match command is 1 in case there was a parameter issue (e.g. the template or filter arguments could not be compiled or the database file cannot be loaded) or if the match was not successful, 0 if everything was loaded successfully and the match was succesful.

 ## Example

 The following command checks if the `patterndb.xml` file recognizes the `Accepted publickey for myuser from 127.0.0.1 port 59357 ssh6` message: